-A travel itinerary can become unmanageable rather quickly, especially if the trip involves multiple destinations, flights, train tickets or rental cars.
-Google’s read-your-mind predictive service, Google Now, can be an incredible tool for managing these details by serving up the right itinerary information just when you need it.
+A travel itinerary can become unmanageable rather quickly, especially if the trip involves multiple destinations, flights, train tickets or rental cars. ’s read-your-mind predictive service, Now, can be an incredible tool for managing these details by serving up the right itinerary information just when you need it.

-Now, available on Android devices running Jelly Bean or higher, churns out context-based cards by pulling information from your Google account.
-If you’ve got the right stuff in that account (think: Gmail, search history), Google Now will be your travel buddy.
+Now, available on Android devices running lly Bean or higher, churns out context-based cards by pulling information from your account.
+If you’ve got the right stuff in that account (think: Gmail, search history), Now will be your travel buddy.

 Setting up your cards

-In order to make Google Now your faithful travel companion, you’ll need to enable the correct settings.
-In Google Now, scroll to the bottom and click the three dots on the bottom right of the screen, which takes you to the Settings.
-Then, be sure Personal Results is enabled.
+In order to make Now your faithful travel companion, you’ll need to enable the correct settings.
+In Now, scroll to the bottom click the three dots on the bottom right of the screen, which takes you to the Settings.
+Then, be sure rsonal Results is enabled.

-While this is probably a given, be sure you are using the Gmail account connected to your Android device in order to make the magic happen. will look for boarding passes, hotel confirmations, and other date and time sensitive emails.
-Developers are able to configure their emails with the right code to ensure Google Now finds the information and adds it into a card.
-If your flight and hotel confirmations are going to another mail account, you might want to forward them.
+ile this is probably a given, be sure you are using the Gmail account connected to your Android device in order to make the magic happen. will look for boarding passes, hotel confirmations, other date time sensitive emails.
+Developers are able to configure their emails with the right code to ensure Now finds the information adds it into a card.
+If your flight hotel confirmations are going to another mail account, you might want to forward them.

-I have found Google Now most helpful when leaving one destination and heading to another.
-Instead of scouring my email for the hotel information or train itinerary, Google now offered it all up instantly.
-During a recent visit to Canada, Google Now served up an exchange rate card.
-In non-English speaking countries you may see a Google Translate-powered card.
+I have found Now most helpful when leaving one destination heading to another.
+Instead of scouring my email for the hotel information or train itinerary, now offered it all up instantly.
+During a recent visit to Canada, Now served up an exchange rate card.
+In non-English speaking countries you may see a Translate-powered card.

 The weather cards also take on extra utility, as they will not only display the current conditions for where you are, but the weather for the next destination.
 The cards will be stacked on top of one another; just select the one you want to see to get a quick look at the weather.
 Touch once more on the card to get a detailed forecast.